 Jasmine is usually used in oil form and is especially suited for aromatherapy.
 It is an anti-depressant and aphrodisiac (Cleopatra used jasmine to attract Mark Anthony).
 An old saying goes, “Rose is the queen of flowers.
 Jasmine is the king.”

 Jasmine oil is powerful.
 It should be used in very small quantities.
 Overuse can cause headaches.
 Jasmine has an unusual property in that it can be used as a stimulant or a relaxant depending on what the user needs.

 Need some energy?
 Apply a drop to each wrist and sniff often during exercise.
 Need to relax?
 Pour a few drops into a hot bath and soak for a while.

 Jasmine is known to help balance hormones.
 It is also a proven sedative and is used to treat tension and anxiety.
 Jasmine is sometimes used to strengthen contractions and control pain during labor.
 In a diluted state, Jasmine is used to help heal skin ulcers and tumors.

 Jasmine is an ingredient in many fine perfumes and is considered a base note in the perfume industry.
 It is a long lasting fragrance.
 The blooming flowers exude a strong perfume at dawn.
 Each flower must be picked by hand for use in the enfleurage process.
+Jasmine blends well with rose and citrus essential oils like orange and neroli.
 Most jasmine essential oil is synthetic.
-Both blend well with rose and citrus essential oils like orange and neroli.

 The jasmine plant is a creeper, belonging to the oleaceae family.
 Jasmine has small, dark, shiny leaves with yellow or white flowers.
 It requires lots of sunshine and warm weather.

-*Please consult with a physician before using any herbal remedies or essential oils.
+* Please consult with a healthcare professional before using any herbal remedies or essential oils.